 GPA Honors

 3.50-3.69 cum laude

 3.70-3.89 magna cum laude

-3.90-4.00 summa cum laude
+3 90-4 00 summa cum laude

-Students completing an ARA with a cumulative GPA of 3.50 or higher graduate 'With Honors'

 Students completing an ABA with a cumulative GPA of 3.50 or higher graduate 'With Honors'.

 The Dean's List for academic scholarship includes undergraduate students who are enrolled in 12 or more quarter credit hours and have maintained a grade point average for the quarter of 3.75 or higher.